PlayTechnique/andrew/README.md

 are explained below, but conceptually I'm trying to use standard html elements to inform Andrew about site metadata.
 For more you may want to check the [Architecture.md](./ARCHITECTURE.md)

-## To install it
+## To run it

-`go install github.com/playtechnique/andrew/cmd/andrew@latest` is the simple way.
+`go run github.com/playtechnique/andrew/cmd/andrew@latest` is the simple way.
+The available versions are all git tags.

 There are github releases, too.
 You can find compiled binaries at https://github.com/PlayTechnique/andrew/releases for linux, windows, and macOS for both amd64 and arm64 on all systems.